shiruken/csullender.com/content/websites/index.md

 [![Screenshot of Reddit r/science](Reddit-Science.png)](https://www.reddit.com/r/science/ "Visit the r/science subreddit")

-# Functional Optical Imaging Laboratory (2014 - Current)
+# Functional Optical Imaging Laboratory (2014 - 2022)

 [foil.bme.utexas.edu](https://foil.bme.utexas.edu/)

-I helped develop and currently maintain the website for my academic research lab at the University of Texas at Austin.
+I developed and maintained the website for my academic research lab at the University of Texas at Austin.
 The website was built using [Hugo](https://gohugo.io/) using the [Wowchemy](https://wowchemy.com/) module for the design and hosted on [GitHub Pages](https://pages.github.com/).

 [![Screenshot of FOIL website](FOIL.png)](https://foil.bme.utexas.edu/ "Visit the FOIL website")